FTC: Affiliate Disclosure Links may pay commission

 Take out: Fine for me for running with caution away from traffic.

 As with other headphones/earbuds the received audio on these headphones from calls from a landline sounds ‘distant’.
 I’m not at all worried about that.
 It’s perfectly fine and clear for conversational purposes.

 The sent-audio from the microphone was perfectly fine too – for a microphone.

-With a double-click of the right multi-function button you can also say ‘OK Google’ to your heart’s content and have a limited conversation with your favourite imaginary internet friend.
+With the right multi-function button you can also say ‘OK Google’ to your heart’s content and have a limited conversation with your favourite imaginary internet friend.

 The Optoma app

 There isn’t one for music AFAIK

 One of the issues with running smartwatches is that they tend to only have volume control.
 So there is no way of boosting the bass or using a graphic equalizer unless some sort of preset can be applied to the headphones.
 This is not possible without an app AFAIK.